Complete Guide on Test-Driven Development

 As mentioned earlier, tools used for Test-Driven Development make testing easier when you follow TDD as against traditional testing methods.
 However, this is not the only difference.
 Other differences make TDD special and unique:

-• When you use traditional testing techniques, a successful test will find one or more errors.
-The same happens with TDD as well.
-But, in TDD, when the test fails, it is an indication that you are progressing as you know that you should resolve the issue.
+• When you use traditional testing techniques.
+A successful test will find one or more errors The same happens with TDD as well.
+But, in TDD, when the test fails, it indicates that you are progressing as you know that you should resolve the issue.

-• With TDD, you can make sure that your system meets the needs defined.
+• With TDD, you can ensure that your system meets the defined needs.
 In other words, you can stay confident about the program you develop with this development and testing technique.

 • In TDD, attention is given to the production code that checks whether testing will work rightly.
 But, in traditional testing techniques, more attention is given to test case design.